 - Homemade Repellant – There are numerous ways to make a safe, homemade bug repellant for dogs.
 Most recipes include the following ingredients: witch hazel, apple cider vinegar, lemon, and distilled water.
 Mixing all of these materials could make for a cost-efficient alternative to store-bought mosquito repellent for dogs.

 - Essential Oils – Just like humans, dogs can benefit from essential oils in a variety of ways.
 One of which is keeping the bugs off their coats.
-Thyme, soybean, and lemon eucalyptus oil are all great options for preventing mosquitos from feasting on your dog.
+Thyme, soybean, and lemon eucalyptus oil are all great essential oil mosquito repellents for dogs.
 Plus, essential oils can reduce pain and itching if your dog has already been bitten.

 Types of Threats Mosquitos Have on Your Pets